A list of all Undergraduate courses in Physics and Astronomy.

 This introductory course presents a comprehensive and balanced view of what is known about the heavens.
 Aimed at the non-specialist, the course gives a description of astronomical phenomena using the laws of physics.
 The course treats many standard topics including planets, stars and galaxies to more esoteric questions concerning the origin of the universe and the search for extraterrestrial intelligence.
+Concurrent enrollment in Physics 91 is required.
+This course satisfies the Scientific Understanding requirement of the Core Curriculum.
 Prerequisites: One year each of high school Algebra I, II, and geometry.
-Concurrent enrollment in Physics 91 is required.

 Laboratory to accompany Physics 90.
 Exercises include experiments in a laboratory setting, observations using the Campus Observatory and telescopes, and field trips to local observatories and/or planetariums.
 Laboratory fee required.

 Physics 3 and Math 39 are prerequisites for all upper division physics courses.

 This course will be an introduction to the use of computational techniques to understand physical systems that are unapproachable via analytical methods.
 The class will also be an introduction to effective programing in Matlab.
 Topics wil include applications of numerical integration, numerical solutions to transcendental equations, ordinary differential equations, and partial differential equations, and the use of Fourier analysis.

 This course covers the principles of particle dynamics.
 Topics include rigid body dynamics, Lagrange’s equations, Hamilton’s principle, wave propagation, and normal modes of vibration in oscillating systems.

 110 Electricity and Magnetism